jlink/property-based-testing-in-kotlin/docs/README.md

 ### Convenience Methods

-Using the Java API can be quite involved from Kotlin.
+Using the Java API from Kotlin can feel rather awkward and involved.
 That's why `jqwik-kotlin` comes with quite a few convenience functions.
 Here's a selection:

 - Instead of `Arbitraries.strings()`, `Arbitraries.integers()` etc. you can use
   a shorthand `String.any()`, `Int.any()` and so on.

-- `Arbitrary.orNull(probability: Double) : T?` can replace `Arbitrary.injectNull(probabilit)`
+- `Arbitrary.orNull(probability: Double) : T?` can replace `Arbitrary.injectNull(probability)`
   and returns a nullable type.

 - `Arbitrary.array<T, A>()` can replace `Arbitrary.array(javaClass: Class<A>)`.